ckan/ckanext-scheming/README.md

 This extension provides a way to configure and share CKAN schemas using a JSON schema description.
-Custom template snippets for editing are also supported.
+Custom template snippets for editing and display are also supported.

-Installation
+Requirements
 ============

 This plugin relies on the scheming-support branch